LasnamiWalid16/vivo/jobs/upload_to_gcs/README.md

 - A Google Cloud account.
 - A GCS bucket created.
-- A service account with access to GCS with roles: storage.objectCreator and storage.objectViewer
+- A service account key with access to GCS with roles: storage.objectCreator and storage.objectViewer

 ## How it works

 - **config.py**: Loads environment variables like bucket name and service account path.
 - **gcs_utils.py**:
   - **list_file_paths_in_directory**: Lists all files inside the `data/` folder.
   - **upload_file_to_gcs**: Uploads each file to GCS.
-If it’s a JSON array, it’s converted to NDJSON first.
 - **main.py**: Calls both functions above to upload all files in the `data/` folder.

 ## Setup